Happy Sunday, friends! But it’s not just any ordinary Sunday.

 - Heptic Encephalopathy: A condition associated with chronic liver disease

 - A neurological disorder that alters your level of consciousness and causes extreme brain fog

-- PSC patients are at an increased risk of developing a rare bile duct cancer called cholanglocarcinoma
+- PSC patients are at an increased risk of developing a rare bile duct cancer called cholangiocarcinoma

-- There are fewer than 50,000 people in the United Stages with PSC
+- There are fewer than 50,000 people in the United States with PSC

 - Over 700 patients are awaiting a liver transplant in the United States

 Jenna, how does PSC relate to IBD?

 - Over 75% of PSC patients have ulcerative colitis or Crohn’s Disease